efabless/proton/README.md

 Use Model
 ===========================
 Proton can be used in following modes

 	digital block implementation
 	Hierarchical partitining
 	digital block modelling for use in mixed signal designs

 Limitations
 ===========================
+Proton has been used on many designs in tapeout mode but requires some understanding of the steps of the flow.
+It is not a push button tool yet.
+It offers complete flexibility to manage the design data and in some cases can allow users to delete objects/ instances and nets that can cause design logic to change.
+It also has limitation on the size of design it can handle , mostly limited by the placement and routing engines used inside the tool.
+It can be worked around by using proton in a hierarchical flow.

+Pure Digital and Mixed Signal designs are handled well in proton.
+It is not geared to handle Multi Billion transistor SOCs flat.
+But with some ingenuity, a large design can be pushed through proton system using hierarchical implementation flow.